Written by Steven Payne

 Ok, so here we go….
 I was born in the country, now I live near the ocean.
 I love animals.
 And nature.
 The End.

-For those of you in the US, or familiar with our geography, I was born and raised in Kentucky.
+For those of you in the US, or are familiar with our geography, I was born and raised in Kentucky.
 Small town with mainly farm land.
-The Appalachian Mountains are Central Kentucky, so where I grew up is mainly rolling hills and farms.
+The Appalachian Mountains are in Central Kentucky, so where I grew up is mainly rolling hills and farms.
 Still, we had lots of hiking trails, lakes and open land to explore as kids.
-I used to walk through cow pastures, play in creeks and streams… run through corn fields…get chased out of the corn fields by the farmers. (we were just having fun man, geez).
+I used to walk through cow pastures, play in creeks and streams… run through corn fields… get chased out of the corn fields by the farmers.
+(We were just having fun man, geez).

 So, animals were everywhere.
 Everyone had a dog.
 Cats were everywhere.
 Wildcats, panthers, bears, lots of deer, squirrels, rabbits, snakes… and one of the coolest things I remember was the bird migrations.
 The whole sky would be full of birds.
 As far as you could see in all directions.
-Its been a long time since I’ve seen that.
+It had been a long time since I’d seen that.

 All of these things had an effect on me.
 We also moved to Florida and lived near the beach for a few years when I was very young and that cemented my love for the ocean.
 Back in Kentucky, I used to watch Jacques Cousteau – The Ocean World on TV every week.
 I was entranced by the ocean and all that lived in it.
 My dad bought me an aquarium, and I’ve had one in every house I’ve lived in ever since.